techidaily/site-fox-helps/source/_posts/2024-approved-pioneering-strategies-for-success-in-the-spotify-ad-arena.md

 ![spotify logo on newspaper](https://images.wondershare.com/filmora/article-images/2023/01/spotify-ads-1.jpg)

-Spotify currently has over[430 million active users](https://www.businessofapps.com/data/spotify-statistics/) every single month.
+Spotify currently has over [430 million active users](https://www.businessofapps.com/data/spotify-statistics/) every single month.
 A little over 50% of those users don't have Spotify premium.
 This means they will be exposed to ads.
 So, you have a potential audience of over 200 million people.

 [23% of all recorded users](https://headphonesaddict.com/listening-to-music-statistics/) use a streaming service like Spotify to listen to music.
 This is the highest percentage compared to all other methods of listening to music.
 The most common devices used are a car's radio and smartphones.